itsdishantnishad/itsdishantnishad/README.md

 - 👋 Hi, I’m @itsdishantnishad
 - 👀 I’m interested in ..DSA .
-- 🌱 I’m currently working in Numetry Technology as Intern
+- 🌱 I’m currently working in Docket Care System as a Backend Developer (Node.js, Express.js)
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 itsdishantnishad@gmail.com

 <!---
 itsdishantnishad/itsdishantnishad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.